harens/depythel/docs/source/implementation.rst

     log = logging.getLogger(__name__)

 This allows the loggers of individual modules to be configured separately.
-As part of having a levelled logging system, there are three different types of logs.
+As part of having a levelled logging system, there are three different types of logs provided.

 +---------+----------------------------------------------------+----------------------------------+
 | Level   | Purpose                                            | Visible to clients in ``stdout`` |